PREDICTIVE WIRELESS SURVEY

 The Data Rate map below shows the predicted speed (based on signal strength) at which the client device and the WAP will communicate.
 The higher the value (towards green), the better the client adapter's data rate transmission with the access point.

-Associated Access Point Heatmap
+Best Associated Access Point Heatmap

 Get in touch with us to obtain more information about our predictive desktop wireless surveys.